stratosphereips/StratosphereLinuxIPS/docs/usage.md

 There is also a configuration file **slips.conf** where the user can set up parameters for Slips execution and models separately.
 Configuration of the **slips.conf** is described [here](#modifying-a-configuration-file).

+You can run several instances of slips at the same, and the output of each instance will be stored in ```output/```  directory.

+Each instance of slips uses it's own redis server.

 ## Reading the output
 The output process collects output from the modules and handles the display of information on screen.
 Currently, Slips' analysis and detected malicious behaviour can be analyzed as following: